 The judge seemed dubious, or at least unwilling to show any agreement, especially after announcing to the entire courtroom, filled with perhaps 50 people, that her posture could be changed.
 Sensing this, Greg Hill suggested that the judge take the matter under submission and rule later.

-The Court accepted this suggestion, later granting our Client’s motion by minute order mailed to our office about a week later.
+The Court accepted this suggestion, perhaps appreciating Greg’s offer of a way for the judge to put aside an appearance of being unfair.
+She later granted our client’s motion by minute order mailed to our office about a week later.

 For more information about the issues in this case summary, click on the following articles: